altsaxofon/easy-reader/README.md

-> [!IMPORTANT]
-> I am no electronics expert, and many parts of the code was made with the help of Chat GPT <br />
-> Use common sense and follow at your own risk.
-Happy building!

 # Easy reader

 An easy to use audio book player for the elderly, made in python to run on a Raspberry Pi.